earchibong/devops_projects/terraform_01.md

 - **Configure programmatic access from your workstation to connect to AWS using the access keys copied above and a Python SDK (boto3).
 You must have Python 3.6 or higher on your workstation.**

+*If you are on Windows, use gitbash, if you are on a Mac, you can simply open a terminal.*
 **For easier authentication configuration – `AWS CLI` with `aws configure` command will be used.**

 - Create an S3 bucket to store Terraform state file.
 You can name it something like <yourname>-dev-terraform-bucket